 Bring the outside in with Little Greene's Asterid wallpaper in Lantern, from the Archive Trails II collection.
 A reinterpretation of a fine 20th-century illustrative painting, the design represents the high-society trend for handpainted murals, the precursor to commercial wallpapers, £205 per roll.

-Our obsession with Scandinavian style shows no signs of abating as we enter 2018, but where wood and white once ruled, interiors are moving in a more decorative direction as companies embrace intricate patterns.
+Our obsession with Scandinavian style shows no signs of abating, but where wood and white once ruled, interiors are moving in a more decorative direction as companies embrace intricate patterns.
 The new Blomstermåla wallpaper collection from Galerie, launched in collaboration with Scandinavian designers Midbec, explores vintage, stylised stem and leaf forms, making walls a wonderful window into the Swedish wilderness. £54.95 per roll.

 A flocked wallpaper is a great way to bring texture to an interior scheme.
 Try this Verdi Green Bead wallpaper, £115 per roll from 1838 Wallcoverings.